rogerlindberg/alex/README.md

-The third column contains the name of the token given in the definitions and the last column contains the lexeme of the lexcial token.
+The third column contains the name of the token given in the definitions and the last column contains the lexeme of the token.

 ## Example - keywords.py